browsermedia/browsercms/README.markdown

 buttons at the top of the toolbar).
 If you do, then you found a bug!.

 You can switch between the available locales on your installation by clicking on the locale links at the top of the toolbar.
-These links are only for development purposes will not be present on a production site.
+These links are only for development purposes and will not be present on a production site.

 To choose a locale for a production site, you need to edit the file config/initializers/i18n.rb and